 It is the local agency's responsibility to screen and respond to referrals received regarding children living on Indian reservations, with the exception of Leech Lake Band of Ojibwe, White Earth and Red Lake Nations, and Bois Forte Band of Chippewa.
-When child maltreatment is alleged to have occurred on tribal land involving an Indian child, the county agency shall immediately notify tribal social services and tribal law enforcement orally (e.g., phone) and in writing (e.g., email or fax) when a report is received.
+When maltreatment is alleged to have occurred on tribal land involving an Indian child, the county agency shall immediately notify tribal social services and tribal law enforcement orally (e.g., phone) and in writing (e.g., email or fax) when a report is received.
 [Minn.
 Stat.
-626.556, subd.
-10(a)] In other situations, when a county agency is the lead, it is encouraged to contact tribal social services and ask that a tribal caseworker accompany a county worker when entering tribal jurisdiction.
+260E.12, subd.
+1(c)] For other situations when a county agency is the lead, it is encouraged to contact tribal social services and ask that a tribal caseworker accompany a county worker when entering tribal jurisdiction.